blinklet/learning/data-science/data-science-environment.md

 {'constrained_columns': ['AlbumId'], 'name': None}
 ```

 You can write a program that maps the tables, columns, and relationships in the database schema by iterating through the *inspection* object's attributes.
-Enter the code shown below into a new cell:
+Enter the code shown below:

 ```python
 for table_name in inspector.get_table_names():